 The educational service district (ESD) Alternative Routes Grant comes out of the 2019 legislative session, House Bill 1139.
-The grant will provide financial aid to teacher candidates enrolled in one ESD’s Alternative Routes program during school years 2019-20 and 2020-21 to pursue an initial residency teaching certificate.
+The grant provides financial aid to teacher candidates enrolled in one ESD’s Alternative Routes program during school years 2019-20 and 2020-21 to pursue an initial residency teaching certificate.

 PESB will administer grant funds to the awarded ESD Alternative Routes program’s teacher candidates in the form of a scholarship as follows: